NadimGhaznavi/xmr/about.md

 permalink: /about/
 ---

-The purpose of this site is to document and share information about *Parallax* a Monero XMR cryptocurrency miner that I am working on.
-Some of the information details my current mining setup, things like the hardware specifications of my computers and how the software is deployed.
-Other information details the process I'm going through on my work on *Parallax*.
+The purpose of this site is to document and share information about my Monero XMR mining farm.

 Stay tuned for updates!